 In 1955, Haldorson led CU to a conference championship and a third place finish in the NCAA tournament.
-Along the way he led the Big Seven Conference in scoring with 23.9 points a game and set a CU record that still stands today with 346 rebounds for the year.
+Along the way he led the Big Seven Conference in scoring with 23.9 points a game and set a CU season record of 346 rebounds that wasn’t broken until 2012.

 Haldorson was offered a contract from the St. Louis Hawks when he graduated college.
 He did continue playing though, and led the Phillips 66 team to a National Industrial Basketball League title.

 • Member of the Naismith Basketball Hall of Fame

 • Member of the CU Hall of Fame

 • Member of the Colorado Sports Hall of Fame